P250

 It is true that most of blockchains utilize inadequate mathematical methods are used to validate transactions, which burden the entire blockchain system and make it more complex and expensive than it should be.

-On the other hand, appropriate software tools, such as Telinov8 WM, will enable the NFT minting process to become transparent and easy to monitor, increase reliability and efficiency, and lower prices.
+On the other hand, appropriate software tools, such as Telinov8 WM, will make the NFT minting process transparent and easy to follow, increase reliability and efficiency and lower costs.

 #An NFT can be easily copied, pirated and illegally distributed